The Role of the Tutor/Language Advisor

 - create tutoring plans and materials.

 Because Gallaudet students' backgrounds and communication styles vary, tutors and writing advisors are challenged to be flexible and quick to meet students' academic needs.
-Tutors and Language Advisors may work with students with:
+Tutors and Coach may work with students with:

 - learning disabilities;